UltraViolet33/ultraviolet33.github.io/src/pages/posts/second-post.md

 ---
-layout: '@/templates/BasePost.astro'
+layout: "@/templates/BasePost.astro"
 title: Let's create a Singleton in PHP !
 description: How to use the Singleton pattern in PHP to connect to a database
 pubDate: 2022-10-03T00:00:00Z
-imgSrc: '/assets/images/posts/singleton.png'
+imgSrc: "/assets/images/posts/singleton.png"
-imgAlt: 'Image post 5'
+imgAlt: "Image post 5"
 ---

 So I decided to talk about Singleton design pattern in PHP.
 This is the first tutorial I write, so feel free to comment or suggest any improvements.